gotify/website/docs/dev-server-and-tests.md

 ### Backend

-The backend needs a built ui.
-Run
+The backend embeds the built UI, so build it first.

 ```bash
 $ (cd ui && yarn build)